 Mansfield's life in Bavaria had a major effect on her writing.
 She was introduced to the works of Anton Chekhov, who would prove to be a bigger influence on her than Oscar Wilde.
 In January 1910, she returned to London, where she had over a dozen works published in The New Age.
 A socialist magazine edited by A.R.
 Orage, it was a highly regarded intellectual publication.
 In 1911, her first short story collection, In A German Pension, was published.
 A hit with critics, the book would be greatly enjoyed by readers during World War 1, due to its negative portrayal of Germans.

 The Great War had a major effect on Katherine Mansfield's life and writing.
-In 1915, when she learned that her younger brother, to whom she was very close, was killed in action, she was shocked and traumatized.
-To cope with her loss, she took refuge in her memories of him, basing her fiction on nostalgic reminisces of their childhood.
+In 1915, news that her younger brother, to whom she was very close, had been killed in action shocked and traumatized her.
+To cope with her loss, she took refuge in her memories of him, basing her fiction on nostalgic reminisces of their childhood together.
 In one of her poems, she writes of a dream she had shortly after her brother's death:

 By the remembered stream my brother stands

 Waiting for me with berries in his hands...

 "These are my body.
 Sister, take and eat."